 Unsupported Ruby Features

 Some features of Ruby Sorbet intentionally does not support.
-This doc aims to document the most commonly Ruby features which are not supported in Sorbet and for which Sorbet will not produce an error.
+This doc aims to document the most common such features with explanations and alternatives.

 Note: This page is not exhaustive.